Gaussian mixtures: entropy and geometric inequalities

 Therefore, the Laplace transform of $c_p^{-1}\mu$ is $e^{-x^{p/2}}$, which implies that $c_p^{-1}\mu$ is a standard positive $p/2$-stable measure with density $g_{p/2}$.
 Now, an inspection of the proof of Theorem \ref{thm:charact}, reveals that the positive factor $Y$ in the Gaussian mixture representation is $Y=(2V)^{-1/2}$, where $V$ has law $\sqrt{\frac{\pi}{t}}\diff\mu(t)$, so in this case the density of $V$ is indeed proportional to $t^{-1/2} g_{p/2}(t)$, as required.

 On the other hand, (ii) is a straightforward characteristic function computation.
 Using the independence of $W_{p/2}$ and $Z$ we get

 which concludes the proof of the lemma. \end{proof}

 Lemma \ref{lemma:computations} will be useful in Section \ref{sec:4}.
-For instance, a direct computation shows that these Gaussian mixture representations have the following explicit forms when $p=1$. \begin{enumerate} [(i)] \item Let $\mathcal{E}$ be an exponential random variable (that is, a random variable with density $e^{-t}{\bf1}_{t>0}$) and $Z$ a standard Gaussian random variable, independent of $\mathcal{E}$.
+It can be checked by doing further computations that when $p=1$ these Gaussian mixture representations have the following explicit forms. \begin{enumerate} [(i)] \item Let $\mathcal{E}$ be an exponential random variable (that is, a random variable with density $e^{-t}{\bf1}_{t>0}$) and $Z$ a standard Gaussian random variable, independent of $\mathcal{E}$.
 Then the product $\sqrt{2\mathcal{E}} Z$ has density $\frac{1}{2}e^{-|t|}$, $t\in\R$ (symmetric exponential density). \item Let $Z_1,Z_2$ be independent standard Gaussian random variables.
 Then the quotient $Z_1/|Z_2|$ is distributed according to the Cauchy distribution with density $\frac{1}{\pi(1+x^2)}$, which is the symmetric 1-stable distribution. \end{enumerate}

-\begin{remark} It was noted in \cite[p.~8]{BN02} that for an infinitely differentiable integrable function $f:(0,\infty)\to\R$, the function $x\mapsto f(\sqrt{x})$ is completely monotonic if and only if $x\mapsto\widehat{f}(\sqrt{x})$ is completely monotonic, where $\widehat{f}$ is the Fourier transform of $f$.
+\begin{remark} It was noted in \cite[p.~223]{BN02} that for an infinitely differentiable integrable function $f:(0,\infty)\to\R$, the function $x\mapsto f(\sqrt{x})$ is completely monotonic if and only if $x\mapsto\widehat{f}(\sqrt{x})$ is completely monotonic, where $\widehat{f}$ is the Fourier transform of $f$.
 Applying this to the density $c_pe^{-|t|^p}$ and then using Theorem \ref{thm:charact} yields that symmetric $p$-stable random variables are Gaussian mixtures, as was also proven above. \end{remark}

 \end{section}

 \begin{section}{Moment and entropy comparison} For the proofs of this section, we will use an elementary result of Marshall and Proschan from \cite{MP65} which reads as follows.
 Let $\phi:\R^n\to\R$ be a convex function, symmetric under permutations of its $n$ arguments.
 Let $X_1,\ldots,X_n$ be interchangeable random variables, that is, random variables whose joint distribution is invariant under permutations of its coordinates.
 Then for two vectors $(a_1,\ldots,a_n), (b_1,\ldots,b_n)\in\R^n$ we have